schatell/bowhuntingcanada/pages/about.md

 I have a plan of publishing several type of content, but mainly written.
 You can also expect those articles to come with original pictures to help guide you and have a better idea of what is really going on during my adventures.
 As far as content type, I want to write about the equipment I have the chance to test, I am a gear junkie so I like to tinker with a lot of stuff so you'll surely ear about my opinion a lot.
 I also want to write about bows, tuning, shot process and everything in between.
 Of course I also want to talk about my hunts.

 *****

 ## Am I paid to talk about products?

 No I am not, for now all the gear reviewed are stuff I bought with my own money.
 If this came to change, or if I was supplied with test unit, it will be mentioned at the top of the article.

+*****

+## Ads on the website

+I display a small amount of ad on the website to help me pay for the expense I have hosting this webpage.
+Those ad come from google and are safe to the user.
+They reflect thing each user would be interested in viewing.